erdelp/inception-tuto/README.md

 The X Window System (X11, or simply X) is a windowing system for bitmap displays, common on Unix-like operating systems.
 Basically it manages windows and GUI Applications.

-X11 Forwarding, is as it's name tells us, Forwarding a window over the SSH protocol.
+X11 Forwarding, is as it's name tells us: Forwarding a window over the SSH protocol.

 To enable X11 forwarding ,and be able to launch a browser to get access locally to login.42.fr follow these steps: